 Day 3

-In downtown Nashville we visit the Country Music Hall of Fame.
+Nashville - In downtown Nashville we visit the Country Music Hall of Fame.
 A huge museum of all things ‘Country and Western’, it has floors of fascinating exhibits from the earliest days of country music to the megastars of today.
 There are films and videos of music’s greatest, with their life-stories and costumes.

 The famed Music Row is close by, lined with studios and record company offices, where we visit the legendary RCA Studio B, where Elvis recorded many of his greatest hits, followed by a ‘who’s who’ of recording superstars such as Roy Orbison, the Everly Brothers, Dolly Parton and Willie Nelson.

 Lower Broadway is Nashville’s nightlife centre, with stupendous live music in famous honky-tonk bars like Robert’s Western World and The Stage on Broadway and many more.
 There’s a fantastic atmosphere along the entire street and an evening here is a real ‘must’!
 Experience a country music show at the Grand Ole Opry.
-'Pre-book only'
+'Pre-book only.'

 Get up close to where musical legends make history and walk in the footsteps of country music superstars on this truly memorable visit to the Grand Ole Opry.
 In the company of a knowledgeable Opry insider take an exclusive look behind the scenes, visiting backstage areas and the dressing rooms of the stars.
 Hear entertaining tales of country music greats, past and present and discover some of the Opry’s most memorable musical moments.
 We may even have the chance to step into the famed wooden circle on the Grand Ole Opry stage – an unforgettable experience.